 Learn how to influence your member of Congress on issues like child survival and nutrition.

 Become a skilled organizer who mobilizes your community to fight poverty.

 Start your own RESULTS chapter or help a local RESULTS chapter grow and thrive.

-Attend the RESULTS Fellowship Spring Policy Summit (February 2021) to learn about RESULTS priority issues in depth and the federal budget process, then head back to Capitol Hill.
+Attend the RESULTS Fellowship Spring Policy Summit (February 2021) to learn about RESULTS priority issues in depth and the federal budget process, then head to Capitol Hill.

 Past fellows have:

 Met with their members of Congress and built relationships with them and their staff.

 Engaged presidential candidates and members of Congress on the campaign trail.

 Pitched editorial boards on global health issues.